pg-spot-ops/pg-spot-operator/docs/README_security.md

 # Security

-The defaults are geared towards user experience i.e. public access, but everything is tunable.
+The defaults are geared towards user experience i.e. public access if admin user / password set, but with precautions like brute-force protection (`auth_delay`, `fail2ban`) taken, and everything being configurable as well.

 WARNING - it is very much recommended to use a new, isolated VPC for running the Spot Operator!
 Official AWS documentation on creating one: https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html#create-vpc-cli